Enhancing relevance and impact through rapid, responsive audits

 A focus investigation is topical, fast, focused, factual, concise and descriptive.

-Topical: Focus audits look at relevant and topical issues.
+Topical: Focus investigations look at relevant and topical issues.

-Fast: To be topical, focus audits are carried out relatively quickly: at most 14 weeks from start to publication.
+Fast: To be topical, focus investigations are carried out relatively quickly: at most 14 weeks from start to publication.

-Focused: Focus audits have a defined scope and a clear focus.
-This is reflected in the research question, which is usually, ‘Is it true that…?’ (fact check).
+Focused: Focus investigations have a defined scope and a clear focus.
+This is reflected in the investigation question, which may, for example, be, ‘Is it true that…?’ (fact check).

 Factual: We exercise our powers in order to bring the facts of a topical discussion to light.
 We therefore report only the facts (in context) and do not express any opinions and/or recommendations.

-Concise and explanatory: Focus audits culminate in concise, explanatory and clear reports.
+Concise and explanatory: Focus investigations culminate in concise, explanatory and clear reports.

 In 2022 the Dutch government budgeted just over €500 million for the Central Agency for the Reception of Asylum Seekers (COA).
 In the course of the year, however, it became clear that the COA would need an additional billion euros because the number of asylum seekers and the costs incurred for them were far higher than foreseen.
 This is not the first time the Netherlands has had problems with the reception of asylum seekers.
 The COA’s expenditure has been higher than budgeted in 21 of 23 years investigated by the Netherlands Court of Audit.
 Why is this?
 The Court’s investigation places the current reception problems in a multiyear perspective.